 Nope… I don’t want to… That is just not who I am…

 If you are more of an introvert, your quality might be that you can recharge more easily being on your own, that you can contemplate life unfolding from a distance, that you can go deep in your thoughts and in your self.
 You might have some pretty accurate and deep observations about the world around you.
-Spending too much time and money drinking, partying and doing small-talks might not be something you need to get under control.

-But when you become so withdrawn that you start struggling to socialise, that you start cutting yourself from the outside world because you find it difficult to communicate to others, you feel out of place, you lack confidence to engage in conversations… then, it starts backfiring at you.
+When you become so withdrawn that you start struggling to socialise, that you start cutting yourself from the outside world because you find it difficult to communicate to others, you feel out of place, you lack confidence to engage in conversations… then, it starts backfiring at you.
 Your qualities of self-introspection, of empathy, of independence then become a burden and you might start feeling miserable and sad…

 So, it’s like running in circles isn’t it?
 Your best qualities can start haunting you…